Schokolasbotter/MrTrampoline/README.md

 The multiplier system achieved its design goal — playtests produced genuine tension and satisfying high-score chasing.
 The event-driven input architecture was a good decision that kept touch handling cleanly separated.

-If I rebuilt this today, the main change would be breaking `GameManager` into smaller, single-responsibility systems.
+If I rebuilt this today, the main change would be breaking `GameManager` into smaller, single-responsibility systems — one for scoring, one for camera, one for difficulty scaling.
 In its current form it handles state, scoring, camera, difficulty, spawning, and audio triggers in one class — a God Class that made late-stage changes risky and harder to reason about than they needed to be.
-I'd now use a proper event bus or messaging system to let decoupled systems react to state changes independently.
+Isolating each responsibility would make the codebase easier to extend and far safer to change.

 ---